flaturtha/CharlieChan/_short-stories/three-guess.md

 "No double feature?"
 Mogin said.

 "No double feature.
-We'll visit th third party and if we strike out we'd better leave town for a few days to avoid a lot of aggravation.
+We'll visit the third party and if we strike out we'd better leave town for a few days to avoid a lot of aggravation.
 See what I mean?"

 "I see what you mean," Mogin said.
 "Who do we see now?"